asit-piri/Accord-Enterprise/README.md

 ## 🎯 Overview

-NaviOwl 2.0 is a modern, decoupled web application that empowers users to interact with complex document sets through natural language.
+Accord Enterprise is a modern, decoupled web application that empowers users to interact with complex document sets through natural language.
 Built with a **React** frontend and **FastAPI** backend, it leverages state-of-the-art AI technologies to provide accurate, context-aware responses to user queries.

 ### Use Cases